minglwang/Data_Mining/README.md

 - changes in varaible over time not reflected in database

-and **irrelvant data** (which requires dimension reduction) The redundent data should handle by the problem-specific treatments, e.g. merge the data of the variable with different names in different databases (tool based duplication removal) or create unique record ID.
+and **irrelvant data** (which requires dimension reduction) The redundent data should be handled by the problem-specific treatments, e.g. merge the data of the variable with different names in different databases (tool based duplication removal) or create unique record ID.
 In statistical theory, it is alway no harm to have more data for a variable in modeling and classification.
 The only cost is that more data need more computational resourses.

 Finially, the missing values and outliers are also common problems which require special care using the knowledge of statistics.